 We haven’t bluntly described what his move is about, but everybody instantly recognizes why he turned around and why his motivation and the course of the story have changed all of a sudden.
 All explained in nine words of dialogue, because they were strongly motivated by emotion.

 Use artful ways to slip your audience what your character wants.
-Your creativity isn’t bound to any limits.
+No limits to your creativity.

 What the character wants always shines through every single line he speaks.
 What he wants makes his dialogue.
 His dialogue is totally him.
 Great dialogue shows what a character says and what he wants as a unity.
 Always ask yourself this one question: Which angle does this character view the scene from – from the angle of somebody who wants what?

-Be aware that motivation is only the very basic building block of your dialogue – now on top of it, add other blocks like displaying the colorful character of the speaker or entertaining with your words.
-We will get to them in the other parts of the series.
-But today it’s about the concrete foundation of dialogue: What does the character want, how does it shine through in what he says and where will it take the story?
+Motivation is only the very basic building block of your dialogue – on top of it, you should add other blocks like showing your character’s traits or entertaining your readers.
+But the foundation of your dialogue should still be: What does the character want, how does it shine through in what he says and where will it take the story?

-With all of these dialogue elements, by the end of the series you might feel like a juggler, trying to keep all your balls midair at once… but don’t feel discouraged: Like always, practice is key!
+With all of these dialogue elements, you might feel like a juggler, trying to keep all your balls midair at once… but don’t feel discouraged: Like always, practice is key!
 When you learn juggling, you start with one ball, then two balls, then add another and another one, till it’s easy to keep a lot of balls up in the air simultaneously.
 This is how you will become a masterful writer of dialogue.

-If the character’s motivation is a car, then the plot is the trailer the story lives in.
-The car pulls along its trailer.
+Imagine the character’s motivation a car, and imagine that car is pulling a trailer, which is the plot.
+Motivation pulls along the plot.
 And dialogue is the firm iron hitch connecting these two inseparably.

 THE MASTER’S WAY TO DO IT: